humblejester/humblejester/README.md

 please don’t copy any of my skins unless I say you can or I made it for you.

-i like forsaken, frozen soul, friday the 13th, cuphead, the last guest, gravity falls, among us show, and roblox in general
+i like forsaken, frozen soul, friday the 13th, cuphead, the last guest, gravity falls, among us show, and roblox in general....ok? ok.